re50urces/Awesome-AI/README.md

 - [validatorAI](https://www.validatorai.com/?ref=awesomeAI) `Validate and receive constructive feedback on any startup idea, powered by AI!`
 - [naming magic](https://www.namingmagic.com/?ref=awesomeAI) `Use AI to name your company and find a domain.`
 - [poised](https://www.poised.com/?ref=awesomeAI) `Poised is the AI-powered communication coach that helps you speak with confidence and clarity.`
-- [mem](https://get.mem.ai/) `Mem is the world's first AI-powered workspace that's personalized to you.
+- [mem](https://get.mem.ai/?ref=awesomeAI) `Mem is the world's first AI-powered workspace that's personalized to you.
 Amplify your creativity, automate the mundane, and stay organized automatically.`
-- [tome](https://beta.tome.app/) `Unlock your best work with Tome's AI-powered storytelling format.`
+- [tome](https://beta.tome.app/?ref=awesomeAI) `Unlock your best work with Tome's AI-powered storytelling format.`
-- [custom GPT](https://customgpt.ai/) `Build Your Own ChatBOT With Your Data`
+- [custom GPT](https://customgpt.ai/?ref=awesomeAI) `Build Your Own ChatBOT With Your Data`
+- [rationale](https://rationale.jina.ai/?ref=awesomeAI) `a revolutionary AI to assist business owners, managers, and individuals in making tough decisions.`